Sunday, May 31, 2009

 A Little More of Buenos Aires

 Buenos Aires is a city full of contrasts.
 There are signs of wealth and poverty, old and modern, European and Latin--all mixed together.
-There are a lot of churches in the city with sky-scrapers and

 Going the Extra Mile